elijahwu1101/elijahwu1101/README.md

 ## Hi there 👋, I'm Elijah 🫡

-- I make random and very useless projects 😐
+- I make random and often, very useless projects 😐
-- I'm finishing up some assignments 📚
+- I'm probably sleeping 🛌, finishing some assignments 📚, eating 🍽️, or doing some random thing ❓.

 - I like fishing🎣